xcanisha/ThatsTheQuestion/README.md

 1. Clone this repo or download all files to your local machine using https://github.com/xcanisha/ThatsTheQuestion

 If you'd like to run things locally directly from your files:
-2. Go to folder location and open 'index.html' in your preferred browser.
+1. Go to folder location and open 'index.html' in your preferred browser.

 If you'd like to run things on a local server:
-2. Start your preferred software (for example: WAMP, XAMPP, MAMP)
+1. Start your preferred software (for example: WAMP, XAMPP, MAMP)

   For MAMP
-  2. Preferences -> Web Server -> Document Root -> Select -> select the correct folder
+  1. Preferences -> Web Server -> Document Root -> Select -> select the correct folder
-  3. Press 'OK'
+  1. Press 'OK'
-  4. Start Servers
+  1. 'Start Servers'
-  5. Click 'My Website'
+  1. Click 'My Website'
-  6. Have fun!
+  1. Have fun!

   For WAMP & XAMPP
-  2. Place downloaded files in local host root folder
+  1. Place downloaded files in local host root folder
-  3. Open preferred browser
+  1. Open preferred browser
-  4. Browse to 'localhost/ThatsTheQuestion'
+  1. Browse to 'localhost/ThatsTheQuestion'

-## Software used
+## Software
 * Atom
 * Adobe -> Dreamweaver, Photoshop, Illustrator
 * GitKraken